-The cost of charitable activities above all relate to the establishment of the Chitowo hub as described in the trustees' report.
+The cost of charitable activities above during 2019 related to a study conducted on behalf of the charity by Youth Development and Productivity in relation to the hub being established in Majawa as described in the trustees' report.

 No charge is made for the trustees' services nor are the trustees reimbursed by the Charity for any costs they may incur.